PSG Institute of Medical Sciences & Research

 PSG Institute of Medical Sciences and Research is a teaching hospital and research institute located in Peelamedu, Coimbatore.
 It was established in 1985 as a part of PSG Group.
 It has NABH accreditation.
-PSG Hospitals, a 1400-bed, tertiary care hospital was recently awarded with JCI prime certification and has become the first hospital in TamilNadu to receive the accreditation.
+PSG Hospitals, a 1400-bed, tertiary care hospital was recently awarded with JCI prime certification and has become the first hospital in Tamil Nadu to receive the accreditation.
 The hospital is affiliated to the PSG Institute of Medical Sciences and Research and has been recognized as an institution that offers students with multiple facilities at the undergraduate and postgraduate level.
 PSG Institute of Paramedical Sciences and Nursing are associated with the institute.

 Teaching

 PSG Institute of Medical Sciences and Research offers teaching from undergraduate to postgraduate levels.